amirabbasja/Arbitrage-Screener/README.md

 * All RPCs have a rate-limit.
 To abide by the rate-limit rules of teh RPCs, we have implemented a bottleneck that servers as a middleware which all the outgoing requests are gone through it.
 Each RPC will have its own *Bottleneck* instance which can be configured in **/src/utils/requestLimiter.js**

 * When running the app for the first time first run the **./install/setupTables.js** file to create the necessary tables in the database, After that, rin **./install/setupFunctions.js** to make the necessary postgreql functions and notifications.
 Then run the **./install/getPools.js** file to populate the table **pairs** and **tokens** tables (Will create this table if doesn't exist) with contract addresses for pools in various blockchains and pairs.
-Note that this file needs you to input two constants so it would run properly, **1. pairs** which stores which pairs we need to look for on what blockchain, and **2. tokenContractAddresses** which stores the contract addresses of the tokens that are in previously defined, pairs object.
+Note that this file needs you to input three constants so it would run properly, **1. pairs** which stores which pairs we need to look for on what blockchain, and **2. tokenContractAddresses** which stores the contract addresses of the tokens that are in previously defined, pairs object. **3. quoteAssets** which denotes the prices of the assets, should be calculated with regards to these assets (For example if we want to calculate the price of a pool that has *FTM* and *USDT*, *USDT* will be considered as quote and *FTM* as the base asset.
+The order of the array is important and if we want to calculate price of a pool which as weth and *USDT*, *USDT* will be considered as the quote asset).
 An example for each variable is added below:

 ```javascript
         const tokenContractAddresses = {